indirect/andre.arko.net/_posts/2013-12-04-how-to-be-an-ally.md

 title: How to be an ally
 layout: post
 ---
+<small>This was also a talk at the RailsBridge lightning talks at Github.
+See below for the slides, as well as the content of the talk.</small>

+<script async class="speakerdeck-embed" data-id="664ea2803fca013162053a28d6c1e062" data-ratio="1.33333333333333" src="//speakerdeck.com/assets/embed.js"></script>

 So I titled this "How to be an ally", but that's a lie.
 You can't be an ally.
 No one can.
 Ally-ness isn't something that you can have intrinsically, any more than you can inherently be kindness, or rudeness.
 You can do ally actions.
 So probably a better name for this is How To Do Ally Work.
 But I'm getting a bit ahead of myself.